London GAA

-The county football team compete in the All-Ireland Senior Football Championship on an annual basis, the only English based team to do so.
-They participate through in the Connacht Senior Football Championship as the Irish community in London are considered as part of the province of Connacht.
+The county football team compete in the All-Ireland Senior Football Championship on an annual basis, the only English-based team to do so.
+They participate in the Connacht Senior Football Championship, as the Irish community in London is considered as part of the province of Connacht.

 The county hurling team competed in the All-Ireland Senior Hurling Championship, but having been relegated during the preliminary group stage of the Leinster Championship in the 2014 season, the team currently plays in the third tier Christy Ring Cup.

 Overview

-London played in three hurling and five football All Ireland finals in the early 1900s when the All-Ireland and All-Britain champions were paired in the final.
-London won the hurling All-Ireland in 1901, defeating Cork by 1-5 to 0-4.
+London played in three hurling and five football All-Ireland finals in the early 1900s, when the All-Ireland and All-Britain champions were paired in the final.
+London won the hurling All-Ireland in 1901, defeating Cork by 1–5 to 0–4.
 The experiment was abandoned after 1908.
-Tim Doody, a native of Tournafulla Co Limerick, played in both All Ireland Finals, with London, on the same day in 1901, a record unlikely to be broken anytime soon.
+Tim Doody, a native of Tournafulla, Co.
+Limerick, played in both All-Ireland Finals featuring London on the same day in 1901, a record unlikely to be repeated.
 The early London teams of that era drew strongly on immigrants from the Cork area in particular.
 Sam Maguire, who captained many of the teams, came from Dunmanway.
 The GAA later named the All-Ireland Football Championship's trophy in his honour.

-London played the first ever recorded composite rules shinty–hurling match with London Camanachd in 1896.
+London played the first recorded composite rules shinty–hurling match with London Camanachd in 1896.